jiayuehua/blog/_posts/2019-08-18-post-cologne-mailing.md

 My P1837 cross-references another paper, P1821 "The Spaceship Needs To Be Grounded," which I expected to see in the post-Cologne mailing after it was [discussed in EWG](http://wiki.edg.com/bin/view/Wg21cologne2019/D1821R0-EWG).
 However, I guess the author abandoned the paper after that mostly fruitless discussion.
-(The main fruit of the discussion, I think, was pull-quotes such as "You don't need to love spaceship to vote in favor [of it] [...]
-I think we might have been better off if we didn't get it, but it is too late."
+([EDIT: At this point I quoted a sentence from that discussion, without attribution.
+The quotation involved the phrase "too late."
+I have removed the quotation after objection on Reddit.]
 This mantra never ceases in WG21: individually we don't like the direction we're going, but we're powerless to stop it because it is always _too late_.)

 ## The release of C++2a should be delayed past 2020